golang/proposal/design/33974-add-public-lockedfile-pkg.md

 // change atomically.
 package lockedfile

-// Read opens the named file with a read-lock and returns its contents. func Read(name string) ([]byte, error)

-// Write opens the named file (creating it with the given permissions if
-// needed), then write-locks it and overwrites it with the given content. func Write(name string, content io.Reader, perm os.FileMode) (err error)

 // A File is a locked *os.File.
 //
 // Closing the file releases the lock.